MohamadAlsyouf/Invoice-Dashboard/README.md

 # Invoice Dashboard

-A modern full-stack invoice management application built with TypeScript, featuring a NestJS backend and React frontend.
+A modern full-stack invoice management application built for Altametrics with TypeScript, featuring a NestJS backend and React frontend.

 ## Tech Stack